 This proposal clarifies data entry and the impact of specific diagnoses for LAS.
 Changes to the reporting will ensure that data is reported consistently, and aid in candidates with similar diagnoses or lab results being treated the same way.
-Creating distinct date fields for the components of BMI (height and weight) will address some confusion regarding how to update values when they were not collected on the same date, as well as allow for more seamless uploads of that data from electronic medical records (EMR) through the use of APIs.
-Combining two of the diagnosis options for candidates with pulmonary fibrosis ("secondary pulmonary fibrosis" and "pulmonary fibrosis: other") will reduce ambiguity in reporting.
+Creating distinct date fields for the components of BMI (height and weight) will address how to update values when not collected on the same date, as well as allow for more seamless uploads of that data from electronic medical records (EMR) through the use of APIs.
+Combining two of the diagnosis options for candidates with pulmonary fibrosis ("secondary pulmonary fibrosis" and "pulmonary fibrosis: other") will reduce ambiguity in reported diagnoses.

-For candidates with diagnoses of "COVID-19: pulmonary fibrosis" or "constrictive bronchiolitis," policy is not clear that specific diagnosis coefficients apply, which could lead to confusion for candidates about how their LAS is calculated.
-Adding specific language stating that the coefficient applies when there is a diagnosis of "COVID-19: pulmonary fibrosis" or "constrictive bronchiolitis" will ensure that the system is more transparent and equitable.
+For candidates with diagnoses of "COVID-19: pulmonary fibrosis" or "constrictive bronchiolitis," policy is not clear that specific diagnosis coefficients apply Adding specific language stating that the coefficient applies when there is a diagnosis of "COVID-19: pulmonary fibrosis" or "constrictive bronchiolitis" will ensure that the system is more transparent and equitable.